techno-tim/techno-tim.github.io/_posts/2024-02-09-truenas-performance-guide.md

   - Fist will be relatively large
   - Subsequent will be smaller

+My Settings:

+- Lifetime of 2 weeks
+- Enable Recursion
+- Don't allow taking empty snapshots
+- Enable the schedule

+## Backups

+- Yes, but hard to do on a budget
+- Ideally you want to replicate these snapshots to another pool, preferably on another machine

 ## Alerts

 - Check to be sure alerts are enabled and working